teaching-on-testbeds/llm-chi/index.md

 With DDP, we have a larger effective batch size (since 4 GPUs process a batch in parallel), but no memory savings.
 With FSDP, we can shard optimizer state, gradients, and parameters across GPUs, to also reduce the memory required.

+You may view [a100_llama7b_4fsdp.py](https://github.com/teaching-on-testbeds/llm-chi/blob/main/torch/a100_llama7b_4fsdp.py) in our Github repository.

 Inside the container, run: